collaide/repository-manager/README.md

 ```

-WARNING : There is no verification if the user has the authorisation to create a file or folder into this group.
+WARNING : There is no verification if the user has the permission to create a file or folder into this group.
 You have to check this in your controller !
 The fact that user1 is the sender of this folder gives him NO AUTHORISATION on it !

 ### How can I share a repo_item (file/folder)